Vikingsholm: North and South Wings

 The north and south wings have gabled sod roofs that feature an original sprinkler system.
 These roofs historically featured wildflowers and grasses, but since the removal of the fir trees in the courtyard, only grow grass.
 The north wing was used for storage and servants quarters, and the south wing was used as a workshop and garage.

 The West Wing

 The west wing had an apartment for the caretaker along with laundry facilities.
 The original roof was made of split logs held in place without nails or spikes, but a replacement shingled roof was built after a tree fell on this section of the building.
 The roof features carved beams ending in dragon heads.
 The west entry to the apartment has a covered porch with ornamental carvings, which were based on carvings at a church entrance that the architect observed while visiting Scandinavia.

 The Duplex

 The duplex is a two-story, square house.
 The walls have decorative false logs, and the porches are mortared stone.
-The building was originally used as extra guest housing, and now houses the museum and visitor's center managed by the park system.
+The building was originally used as extra guest housing, and now houses the museum and visitor center managed by the park system.